 Corporate Profits in China averaged 1920753.90 CNY Million from 1996 until 2022, reaching an all time high of 8709210 CNY Million in December of 2021 and a record low of 1617 CNY Million in February of 1998.
 This page provides - China Corporate Profits- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China Total Industrial Profits - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Corporate Profits in China is expected to be 4800000.00 CNY Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Corporate Profits in China to stand at 3300000.00 in 12 months time.
-In the long-term, the China Total Industrial Profits is projected to trend around 6950000.00 CNY Million in 2020, according to our econometric models.
+Corporate Profits in China is expected to be 4300000.00 CNY Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Total Industrial Profits is projected to trend around 9000000.00 CNY Million in 2023 and 9500000.00 CNY Million in 2024, according to our econometric models.